Natural Resources

 Hydrological functions

-Water is the principal factor limiting forage production on well drained portions of this site.
+Water is the principal factor limiting forage production on well drained portions of the Sandy 22-25" PZ ecological site.
 Soils on this site are in Hydrologic Soil Group A and B. Some areas have high water tables.
 On well drained portions of this site, infiltration potential is high.
-On well drained areas, significant runoff is expected to occur only during intense storms (refer to Section 4, NRCS National Engineering Handbook for runoff quantities and hydrologic curves).
+Significant runoff is expected to occur only during intense storms (refer to Section 4, NRCS National Engineering Handbook for runoff quantities and hydrologic curves).

 For the interpretive plant community, rills and gullies should not typically be present.
 Water flow patterns should be barely distinguishable if at all present in well drained areas.
 Pedestals are only slightly present in association with bunchgrasses such as little bluestem.
 Litter typically falls in place, and signs of movement are not common.
 Chemical and physical crusts are rare to non-existent.
-Cryptogamic crusts are present but only cover 1-2% of the soil surface.
-Overall this site has the appearance of being extremely stable and productive.
+Cryptogamic crusts are present but only cover 1 to 2 percent of the soil surface.
+Overall, this site has the appearance of being extremely stable and productive.

 Recreational uses